Notice of Privacy Practices

 Confidential HIV Related Information.
 Under New York State Law, confidential HIV-related information (information concerning whether or not you have had an HIV-related test, or have HIV infection, HIV-related illness, or AIDS, or which could indicate that a person has been potentially exposed to HIV), cannot be disclosed except to those people you authorize in writing to have it.

 Disclosures with your permission.
 No other disclosure of protected health information will be made unless you give written Authorization for the specific disclosure.

 Breach Notification Policy.
-All of Endeavor's electronic information is secured, however it is the duty of this agency to notify individuals in the unlikely event of a breach of unsecured PHI.
+All of Endeavor Health Services' electronic information is secured, however it is the duty of this agency to notify individuals in the unlikely event of a breach of unsecured PHI.